intershop/intershop-pwa/docs/guides/accessibility.md

 If a page needs to be tested which has elements that don’t stay after a reload, select the "_Snapshot_" option instead.

 > [!NOTE]
-> It’s important to note that the browser window with the tested page should be focused after clicking "Analyze page load" or else it might throw an error, saying that it couldn’t analyze the page because it didn’t render any content.
+> It’s important to note that the browser window with the tested page should be focused after clicking "_Analyze page load_" or else it might throw an error, saying that it couldn’t analyze the page because it didn’t render any content.

 The list of checked criteria can be found [here](https://developer.chrome.com/docs/lighthouse/accessibility/scoring).